kgv/rust_book_ru/guessing-game.md

 to the `Cargo.lock` file.
 When you build your project in the future, Cargo will see that the `Cargo.lock` file exists, and then use that specific version rather than do all the work of figuring out versions again.
 This lets you have a repeatable build automatically.
+In other words, we’ll stay at `0.3.8` until we explicitly upgrade, and so will anyone who we share our code with, thanks to the lock file.

-What about when we _do_ want to use `v0.4.0`?
+What about when we _do_ want to use `v0.3.9`?
 Cargo has another command, `update`, which says ‘ignore the lock, figure out all the latest versions that fit what we’ve specified.
 If that works, write those versions out to the lock file’.
+But, by default, Cargo will only look for versions larger than `0.3.0` and smaller than `0.4.0`.
+If we want to move to `0.4.x`, we’d have to update the `Cargo.toml` directly.
+When we do, the next time we `cargo build`, Cargo will update the index and re-evaluate our `rand` requirements.

 There’s a lot more to say about [Cargo][doccargo] and [its ecosystem][doccratesio], but for now, that’s all we need to know.
 Cargo makes